-- c.
-TNT Modules I, II: Complete the online registration for TNT training modules I and II, "Foundations of Transition", "Assessment for Transition" by going to the Auburn Transition Leadership Institute, Training iN Transition Modules (TNT) web site: (https://fp.auburn.edu/institute/TNT/TNT_Home.asp).
+TNT Modules I, II Complete the online registration for TNT training modules I and II, "Foundations of Transition", "Assessment for Transition" by going to the Auburn Transition Leadership Institute, Training iN Transition Modules (TNT) Web site: (https://fp.auburn.edu/institute/TNT/TNT_Home.asp).
 Follow the directions for completing each of the training modules.
-(TOTAL, 10 points, 5 points each) - d.
-Transition Planning Project: (20 points).
-The cumulative project for this course a review and development of the transition planning process.
-This project includes three parts: (1) describing the purpose of transition planning, (2) developing an IEP, and (3) determining needed adult linkages (e.g., vocational rehabilitation). - · Part I- Purpose of Planning
+Print out and submit your certificate of completion of each module.